VallabhReddy/Data-Science-Portfolio/README.md

 Here is the **Github link** for the same notebook - [link](https://github.com/VallabhReddy/Image-Classification-Fashion-MNIST-CNN/blob/master/Fashion%20MNIST%20Image%20Classification.ipynb)

 ### Introduction
 The objective of this project was to build an image classifier that could recognize the category of apparel in the photo fed into it.

 ### Dataset
-The model is trained and tested on the Fashion MNIST dataset.
+The model is trained and tested on the [Fashion MNIST dataset](https://github.com/zalandoresearch/fashion-mnist).
 The dataset is provided by the research branch of Zalando, a European e-commerce company.
 The dataset is made up of 28x28 grayscale images of 10 categories of apparel.
-The mapping for these categories is given below.
+There are 60,000 observations in the training set and 10,000 observations in the test set.
+The mapping for the 10 categories of apparel is given below.

 <table>
 <thead>